pyk/bench/README.md

   and data throughput (MB/s, GB/s) when payload size is provided.
 - **Robust Statistics**: Uses median and standard deviation to provide reliable metrics despite system noise.
-- **Zero Dependencies**: Implemented in pure Zig using only the standard library.

 ## Installation